hpcodecraft/faces/README.md

     2. Save the file to **admin/.htpasswd**
     3. Open the file **admin/.htaccess**
     4. Change line 3 to point to the .htpasswd file
+4. If you install into a subfolder of your webspace, you'll also have to edit the RewriteBase in the .htaccess file.
+Set it to match your folder, e.g. if you installed to http://example.com/reactions change the line to `RewriteBase /reactions/`

 Finally, upload all the files to your webserver.